 The college years are an exciting time of personal development and change, and this is especially evident in the parent/student relationship.
 Calvin’s philosophy of student development is based on the belief that university students are most successful in their transition towards becoming responsible Christian adults when the university interacts with them accordingly.

-Towards this end, Calvin’s operational policy regarding college/student communication is that the primary communication link from the college is through the student.
+Towards this end, Calvin’s operational policy regarding university/student communication is that the primary communication link from the university is through the student.
 FERPA, the Family Educational Rights and Privacy Act of 1974, also provides guidelines that support and direct this policy.

 Even though this communication policy is the operative principle, parents may still gain access to student record information.
 FERPA states that parents may gain permission to access student records if the student is currently claimed as a dependent for income tax purposes.
 However, out of common courtesy and respect for the student and his/her rights, parents should still request access to those records and statements through the student who would then authorize that the requested information be released to the parents.

 Calvin issues two types of financial statements:

 Tuition, Room & Board Statement.
 These payments are due three times per semester.
 Charges include tuition, room, board, course-related fees, and off-campus semester program expenses.
 A notification that the statement can be viewed is e-mailed to the student approximately four weeks prior to the due date.
 (See the financial services website for exact due dates.)